Rlin415/rlin415.github.io/_posts/2016-02-03-event-delegation.md

 title: Event Delegation
 ---

 Event delegation is an important methodology in JavaScript.
-Have you ever found yourself manually reapplying event listeners and handlers to an element because it was dynamically created?
-Well, event delegation simplifies that process by the use of event bubbling.
-It allows you to add an event listener to a parent element which will fire off for all it's descendants.
+Have you ever found yourself reapplying event listeners and handlers to an element because it was dynamically created?
+Well, event delegation fixes that problem by the use of event bubbling.
+It allows you to add an event listener to a parent element which will fire off for all its descendants.

 ### How it works

-Let's say we have a UL element with several LI elements.
+Let's say we have an UL element with several LI elements.
 The basic HTML structure looking like this:

 ```
 <ul id='list'>
   <li>apples</li>
   <li>bannas</li>